 - Freeze-dried raspberry pieces can be swapped for pink or red sprinkles or omitted completely.

-- If you want to use a larger tin, you can increase the ingredient quantities by using the 'servings' slider in the recipe card.
+- This mixture will fill an 8x8-inch tin to the brim you I recommend using a deep one.
+If you want to use a larger tin, you can increase the ingredient quantities by using the 'servings' slider in the recipe card.

 FAQ